 Why the CFO Transformation Agent (CFO-TA) Sits Above Every Consulting Methodology

-These eight structural differences define why the CFO-TA sits above every consulting methodology.
+These differences explain why the CFO‑TA sits above consulting rather than competing with it.

 Ungoverned task motion vs. governed decision pathways